-Investment Office Staff (continued) Program Responsible Party Responsibility Asset Allocation and/or Asset Class/ Program Areas 21.
+Investment Office Staff (continued) Program Responsible Party Responsibility Asset Allocation and/or Asset Class/ Program Areas 20.21.
 Provide the Committee with an analysis of the economic impact on the portfolio of any contemplated divestment activity, or of any in-force divestments subject to review pursuant to the Divestment Section, to include one-time transaction costs, predicted tracking error, and risk-return trade-offs, in order to aid the Committee in determining whether divestment is both appropriate and consistent with the Board's fiduciary duties.
+21.22.
 Implement any required divestments or prohibitions on future investments.
-Divestment Investment 23.
+Divestment Investment Compliance & Operational Risk 23.
 Staff shall present to the Committee a comprehensive review and recommendation, consistent with the Divestment Section, on all in-force divestments for the Committee's consideration and action at a minimum every five years.
-Compliance & Operational Risk 24.
-25. Maintain the lists of companies subject to potential divestment.
-Monitor the implementation, or required reconsideration, of any divestments or prohibitions on future investments as required by the Policy.
-26. As applicable in connection with a given divestment mandate, and with any proposed reinvestment in previously divested securities, implement an appropriate plan of engagement with the targeted portfolio companies.
-Liquidity 27.
+22-24.
+Maintain the lists of companies subject to potential divestment.
+23-25.
+Monitor the implementation, or required reconsideration, of any required-divestments or prohibitions on future investments as required by the Policy.
+Investment Compliance & Operational Risk Global Governance 24- 26.
+As applicable in connection with a given divestment mandate, and with any proposed reinvestment in previously divested securities, implement an appropriate plan of engagement with the targeted portfolio companies.
+Liquidity 25.27.
 Monitor internal and external managers in the implementation of, and compliance with, the Policy.
-Low Duration Fixed Income Global Fixed Income 28.
-All aspects of portfolio management including monitoring, trading, analyzing, evaluating, performance relative to the appropriate benchmark, and selecting and contracting with managers.
-Opportunistic CIO 29.
-30. Responsible for management of the Opportunistic Program Pre-approve all terms of any transfer of assets between a program account and another CaIPERS account.
-CIO & MIDs 31.
+Low Duration Fixed Income Global Fixed Income 26.
+28. All aspects of portfolio management including monitoring, trading, analyzing, evaluating, performance relative to the appropriate benchmark, and selecting and contracting with managers.
+Opportunistic CIO 27-29 Responsible for management of the Opportunistic Program 28-30 Pre-approve all terms of any transfer of assets between a program account and another CalPERS account.
+CIO & MIDs 29.31.
 Determine clear assignment of investment management responsibility for each program asset.
-Securities 32.
+Securities Lending 30-32.
 Monitor the implementation of, and compliance with, the Policy by lending agents, cash collateral managers, and principal borrowers.
-Lending Global Equity 33.
-All aspects of portfolio management including monitoring, trading, analyzing, evaluating, performance relative to the appropriate benchmark, and selecting and contracting with managers Agency Pool Risk updated forecasted benefit payment cash flows from performed as soon as practicable following the receipt of updated forecasted benefit payment cash flows from the CalPERS Actuarial Office.
-Plan Level & Asset Class Transition Portfolios Investment Servicing Division 35.
-Maintain control of the movement of cash and securities at the CalPERS Custodian.
+31.33.
+All aspects of portfolio management including monitoring, trading, analyzing, evaluating, performance relative to the appropriate benchmark, and selecting and contracting with managers Terminated Agency Pool Asset Allocation & Risk Management 32.34.
+Ensure that program rebalancing and restructuring is performed as soon as practicable following the receipt of updated forecasted benefit payment cash flows from the CalPERS Actuarial Office.
+Plan Level & Asset Class Transition Investment Servicing Division 33.35.
+Maintain control of the movement of cash and securities at the CaIPERS Custodian.

-Item 8a, Attachment 1, Page 38 of 97 California Public Employees' Retirement System Total Fund Investment Policy Appendices
+Item 8a, Attachment 2, Page 39 of 98 California Public Employees' Retirement System Total Fund Investment Policy Appendices